 It was said that Tigodvo remained.
-Then the inkhosi sent emancusa laxaviii, ummtfwanenkhosi Magucu laxii, and Bhulindlelaxi.
-Madangamanexi.
-They came to Tigodvo.
-After they had found Tigodvo, they took him to the people of Ntshangasexii, to Ntabakayikhonjwaxiii.
-In those days, tingela ing was still done.
-When they came to Ntabakayikhonjwa, he <zulu emmissary>said, "I am thankful to him of Zwide for this man he has sent me.
-Tigodvo is a man of the inkhosi.
+Then the inkhosi sent emancusa sent in mantfwanenkhosi Magucu sent, and Bhulindlela sent man and the inkhosi.
 The boundary is now at Mantambe, and when I go and tingela, I will tell Tigodvo [close quotation marks????]; these are of Ntshangase, of Ntabakayikhonjwa.
 These are those who came, after which the Zulu imphi broke through.
 The Zulu people sent a second person, Sithangu, an indvuna of Lukhandampevu, the one who conquered the imphi here, at kaNgwane.
 From then we were never pierced by an imphi.